openebs-archive/openebs-docs/docs/configurepools.md

 * driveType
   * It should be HDD,SSD or sparse disks.
 For example, `HDD`
 * blockDeviceName
-  * Blockdevice name.
+  * The name of the Blockdevice .
 For example, `blockdevice-77f834edba45b03318d9de5b79af0734`
 * hostName
-  * Hostname where the corresponding blockdevice is attached.
+  * The Hostname where the corresponding blockdevice is attached.
 For example,` gke-md-doc-default-pool-7e1d0504-bld4`
 * capacity
   * This is the requesting capacity for the blockdevice.
 It is recommended to put value less than or equal to size of block device.
 For example, `10Gi`.